supreetshm947/portfolio/README.md

 The model introduces a novel Graph Representation called the Constraint Value Graph, which represents input CSP problems and processes them through a Recurrent Graph Neural Network sampling a list of solutions.
 It is trained through Reinforcement learning on a configurable training distribution that generates random instances.

-Developed objective strategy for discovering optimal EEG bands based on signal power spectra using **Python**.
-This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
-The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.

 ![EEG Band Discovery](/assets/img/eeg_band_discovery.jpeg)

 ### Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales